 The next day, three crewmen were walking towards Buna when they were spotted by Australian Beaufighters flying overhead.
 Food and a map were dropped to the men below.
 The relief that they must have felt was destroyed soon after by the sound of a gunshot.
 Bombardier S/Sgt.
 William M. Brown was killed by a Papuan Infantry Patrol that had mistaken the Americans for Japanese.
 The two remaining crewmen, the pilot and co-pilot, were separated during the chaos.

 Co-pilot Lt.
 Jack I. Childers spent a couple of unbearable nights fending off mosquitoes in the open air and three days looking for someone who would help him get back to base.
 On the second day, Beaufighters espied him once again and dropped supplies.
 Childers’ situation changed on the third day when he spotted natives on the far side of the river and was able to flag them down.
 They took him to their village, where he spent a more comfortable night, then was taken to an Australian camp the following day.
 He soon learned that both Moffitt and Nicholson were alive and had been flown back to camp within the last couple of days.
 Childers would soon follow them and rejoin the rest of his unit.

 This story can be found on p.
-166 of our book Revenge of the Red Raiders.
+166 of Revenge of the Red Raiders.